DremOSDeveloperTeam/DremOS/README.md

 # DremOS

 DremOS is a fast and lightweight OS.
-It originally started on SUSEStudio which since has shut down, so since 0.5.0 it is based on Ubuntu.
-DremOS is possibly the greatest Ubuntu-based OS because it has everything you need and is possibly better then the past DremOS.
-We have continued our work using a program named Ubuntu Builder because ExpressBuild wasn't a new SUSEStudio at all.
+It originally started on SUSEStudio which since has shut down, so since 0.5.0 it is based on Linux Mint.
+DremOS is possibly the greatest Mint-based OS because it has everything you need and is possibly better then the past DremOS.
+We have continued our work using built in programs on Ubuntu and some good terminal knowlege because ExpressBuild isn't finished yet (we may do Mint-based OSes AND SUSE-based OSes when it comes out).
 It simply allowed you to build appliances but did not allow you to edit them to the extent SUSEStudio did.

 # Downloads

-## DremOS 0.6.0
+## DremOS 0.6.0 ("OSsick Cure")

 DremOS 0.6.0 is going to begin development when the ISO for DremOS 0.5.0 has been uploaded.

 ### Planned Update Notes

 This update is to get DremOS a little over where it was before.
-DremOS 0.5.0 was simply made to say DremOS isn't dead and refuses to die and to make it an Ubuntu-based OS.
+DremOS 0.5.0 was simply made to say DremOS isn't dead and refuses to die and to make it an Mint-based OS.

-~Logo changes and other fun stuff like that
+~More logo changes and other fun stuff like that

-+WINE

 +Java JRE 8

-+Installer for DOSBox

 +Visual Studio Code

-## DremOS 0.5.0
+## DremOS 0.5.0 ("Minty")

 <a href="https://github.com/samparisot/DremOS/releases/download/0.5.0/DremOS-0.5.0.iso">Download</a>